davidmw/cadance_music/.kilocode/rules/memory-bank/product.md

 ## Content Sources and Maintenance
 - Copy lives in the HTML files per page
 - Styles consolidated in a single CSS file with design tokens and shared components
-- No JavaScript required; maintain progressive enhancement posture
+- JavaScript used for progressive enhancement (parallax) via script.js; pages remain fully usable without JS
 - Assets live at repo root; preserve width/height in markup to avoid layout shift

 ## CTAs and Emails
-- General (waitlist): hello@cadance.music
-- White Label: enterprise@cadance.music
-- Publishers: partnerships@cadance.music
+- Contact: info@cadance.music

 ## Constraints
 - Static site only (GitHub Pages)